moumita0007/moumita0007/README.md

 # 👋 Hi, I'm Moumita Majumder

 🎓 📊 **Aspiring Data Analyst** | 🤖 **Machine Learning Enthusiast**

 ---

 # 🧠 About Me

-🎓 I’m Moumita Majumder, a B.Tech graduate in Electronics & Communication Engineering, currently upskilling in Data Analytics and Data Science at Masai.
+🎓 I’m a B.Tech graduate in Electronics & Communication Engineering, currently advancing my skills in Data Analytics and Data Science at Masai.
+My interests lie in exploring datasets, applying statistical methods, and leveraging machine learning to solve problems.
-With a strong foundation in programming and analytical thinking, I enjoy working with Python, SQL, Power BI, and Excel to explore data, extract insights, and create meaningful visualizations.

-My interests also extend to Machine Learning and Deep Learning, where I am learning to design predictive models.
+I’m focused on developing expertise in Python, SQL, Power BI, and Excel, along with building models that translate raw data into practical solutions for real-world challenges.
 ---

 # 🎯 Career Aspiration

-💡 To build a career as a Data Analyst / Data Scientist, leveraging my knowledge of analytics, statistics, and machine learning to turn data into actionable insights.
+📈 To build a career as a **Data Analyst / Data Scientist**, leveraging my knowledge of analytics, statistics, and machine learning to turn data into actionable insights.
-🌱 Seeking opportunities to learn, collaborate, and contribute to impactful, data-driven solutions while growing professionally.
+📊 Seeking opportunities to learn, collaborate, and contribute to impactful, data-driven solutions while growing professionally.

 ---